isprojects/mstform/README.md

 `isRepeatingFormDisabled`.
 It's up to you to use this information to render the add and remove buttons with the disabled status, however.

 `isDisabled` makes the `disabled` prop `true` in `accessor.inputProps`.
+There is no such behavior for `hidden`; use `accessor.hidden` in your form rendering code to determine whether a field wants to be hidden.

 ## Extra validation

-Sometimes the information needed to validate the form cannot be known at form definition time, but only when the form is being rendered. mstform has a hook that lets you define additional validation behavior on the form level.
+Sometimes the information needed to validate the form cannot be known in advance at form definition time.
+Instead, the form can be displayed multiple times in the application, each time with different validation requirements. mstform has a hook that lets you define additional validation behavior on the form level.

 ```javascript
 const state = form.state(o, {